varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 ![](/posts/image-diffs-with-git/diff2.png)

 For every picture displayed, I can see a previous version (on the left side), a current version (on the right side) and visually represented difference (in between).
-This feature is useful for tracking exact changes im the image.
+This feature is useful for tracking exact changes in the image.
 Now, I can easily spot if some particular details were shifted, some colors were changed, or a picture was accidentally blended with another one.